zxk688/starter-hugo-academic3/content/publication/a-new-large-scale-benchmark-for-change-detection/index.md

   - admin*
 author_notes:
   - https://github.com/zxk688/GVLM
-abstract: "It includes 17 bitemporal very-high-resolution imagery pairs with a spatial resolution of 0.59 m acquired via Google Earth service.
-Each sub-dataset contains a pair of bitemporal images and the corresponding ground-truth map. "
+abstract: It includes 17 bitemporal very-high-resolution imagery pairs with a spatial resolution of 0.59 m acquired via Google Earth service.
+Each sub-dataset contains a pair of bitemporal images and the corresponding ground-truth map.
+It is available at https://github.com/zxk688/GVLM
 draft: false
 featured: true
 image: